-- ♦ Auto Start Live View: You can enable the function if you want to view the live view image directly when you log in the device. - Rules: You can enable or disable the rules of dynamic analysis for events here. - Image Format: The captured pictures can be saved as different format.
-JPEG and BMP are available. - ♦ Fire Point: Select Fire Source Detection as VCA Resource Type.
-Check the checkbox to enable the functions required.
-Display Fire Point Distance, Display Highest Temperature, Locate Highest Temperature Point and Frame Fire Point are selectable. - Display Temperature Info. on Stream: Select Temperature Measurement as VCA Resource Type.
-Check the checkbox to display the temperature information on the live view interface. - ♦ Display Temperature Info. on Capture: Select Temperature Measurement as VCA Resource Type.
-Check the checkbox to display the temperature information on the captures. - Record File Settings: Set the saving path of the video files. - ♦ Record File Size: Select the packed size of manually recorded and downloaded video files.
-The size can be set to 256M, 512M or 1G. - ♦ Save record files to: Set the saving path for the manually recorded video files. - ♦ Save downloaded files to: Set the saving path for the downloaded video files in Playback interface.

-- Picture and Clip Settings: Set the saving paths of the captured pictures and clipped video files. - ♦ Save snapshots in live view to: Set the saving path of the manually captured pictures in Live View interface. - ♦ Save snapshots when playback to: Set the saving path of the captured pictures in Playback interface. - Save clips to: Set the saving path of the clipped video files in Playback interface.
+- ♦ Live View Performance: Set the live view performance to Shortest Delay or Auto. - Rules: You can enable or disable the rules of dynamic analysis for events here. - ♦ Image Format: The captured pictures can be saved as different format.
+JPEG and BMP are available. - Record File Settings: Set the saving path of the video files. - ♦ Record File Size: Select the packed size of manually recorded and downloaded video files.
+The size can be set to 256M, 512M or 1G. - Save record files to: Set the saving path for the manually recorded video files. - Save downloaded files to: Set the saving path for the downloaded video files in Playback interface. - Picture and Clip Settings: Set the saving paths of the captured pictures and clipped video files. - ♦ Save snapshots in live view to: Set the saving path of the manually captured pictures in Live View interface. - ◆ Save snapshots when playback to: Set the saving path of the captured pictures in Playback interface. - ◆ Save clips to: Set the saving path of the clipped video files in Playback interface.